yirkajk/yirkajk.github.io/README.md

 In other words, I'm interested in what quantum computers can do, what they cannot do, and the structure that creates those differences.

-📢 I plan to graduate in May 2025 and am looking for a new position outside of academia.
+📢 I recently graduated and am looking for a new position outside of academia.
 While I'm open to roles in quantum computing, I am also open to opportunities in other fields where my skills and experience can make an impact.

 Please reach out if you're interested in my research or would like to discuss future opportunities!